 • Hypothetical results: All backtested performance is hypothetical.
 It does not represent actual trading and was not achieved with real capital.

-• No guarantee: Past performance — whether backtested or live — does not guarantee future results.
+• No guarantee: Past performance — backtested or live — does not guarantee future results.

-• Remaining frictions: While transaction costs and stress-adjusted slippage are modeled (see Section 3), taxes, margin costs, fund expense ratios, and behavioral factors (panic selling, delayed rebalancing) are not captured.
+• Remaining frictions: While transaction costs and stress-adjusted slippage are modeled (Section 4), taxes, margin costs, fund expense ratios, and behavioural factors (panic selling, delayed rebalancing) are not captured.

 • Execution assumption: Monthly rebalancing assumes execution at the closing price on the last trading day.
 Intraday or next-day execution will produce different results.